Sent: Wednesday, April 11, 2012 4:12 PM

 Subject: crepe recipe

 Many years ago..I bought a Ron Popiel (sp?)
 Crepe pan.
-With it cam a cookbook for crepes.
+With it came a cookbook

 I could not find a filet mignon crepe recipe anywhere at all.
 I believe that Popeil crepe pan was called “Crepe Magician.”